0reldev/decipherer/README.md

 ## Educational exercise from Wild Code School

-The repository contains a simple exercice to learn how to use methods in Java.
+The repository contains a simple exercise to learn how to use methods in Java.

 The <code>Main</code> class contains three secret messages: